 I also feel frustrated at how long things take me.
 I went into the kitchen around noon thinking I would quickly get some parsnip soup going but one thing led to another to another and everything took far longer than I had thought . . .
 I literally spent the rest of the day and evening in the kitchen!

 The good news of what I accomplished is that I used up half the huge parsnips I have had since August and all of the apples I had harvested.
-I had been keeping the parsnips and apples out in my “Root Cellar” (also known as a plastic tub!) and had had to bring them in because of this freezing weather.
+I had been keeping the parsnips and apples out in my “Root Cellar” (also known as outside in a plastic tub!) and had had to bring them in because of this freezing weather.
 At the end of this cooking craziness I had parsnip soup, vegetable soup stock (made from the parsnip trimmings & apple peelings), and fixed “doctored up” chutney that had not turned out well at first.
 I doctored the chutney by making a huge batch of applesauce that I added to the original mixture.
 The end result is a chutney that tastes good but Wow! do I ever have a lot!!
 I will have chutney to give as gifts for the next two years!!
 Hmm . . . wonder if it is legal to donate to an auction?

 The other thing that fed into the inadequacy feelings came from an email I received from a friend tonight, sent to a whole group of us.
 This friend was in a horrific accident in early September.
 He had to have multiple vertebrae rebuilt and fused, and had/has other injuries as well.
 He is recovering well but it is still a slow process.
 His emails are so even keeled but overall positive.
 He has studied Buddhism the whole time that I have known him – which is over 20 years – and it shows in his emails and his approach to the whole situation.

 So then, yet again, I find myself lacking.